 To apply this face mask, first cleanse your skin with a gentle, chemical-free cleanser.
 Rinse and pat dry, then gently smooth the mask over your face, avoiding the eye area.
 I like to put extra on the nose to really get to work on any blackheads.

 It doesn’t matter that the crushed up parsley leaves and stalks will only be on parts of your face.
 As long as you’ve mashed up the parsley well and mixed the ingredients, it’s beneficial properties will be throughout the treatment.

-You may have some mild stinging from the lemon juice in this mixture, particularly if you have any acne outbreaks.
+You may have some mild stinging from the lemon juice in this mixture, particularly if you currently have any acne outbreaks.
 This should diminish in a minute but if it gets worse or is severe from the start it would be best to wash off the face mask immediately with warm water and massage aloe vera gel into the affected area.
 You could perhaps try the parsley and raw honey in a mask without the lemon juice in the future.

 Most people should find this facial treatment very refreshing and revitalizing for their skin.
 After washing it off, follow with a chemical-free moisturizer like hyaluronic acid serum.
 Or try using avocado oil as a face moisturizer, especially in the evening.

-Making up this face mask once a week is good for general skin improvement, though twice a week would be better for treating acne, dark spots and skin discoloration.
+Making up this parsley facial mask once a week is good for general skin improvement, though twice a week would be better for treating acne, dark spots and skin discoloration.
 Remember to avoid the delicate eye area when applying the mask, but if you would like to really clear up tired skin under the eyes and puffy eye bags then have a read of the next page on how to get rid of dark circles under the eyes with crushed parsley.

 Please let me know what you think of this parsley face mask if you try it.
 I hope it can help make an improvement in their skin for many people.
 Remembering back to my teenage years, I wish I’d had this recipe then.